Next Generation of Founders

 No. You do not need a final startup idea.

-The program is designed to help you explore whether your graduation project can become a startup, even if your idea is still early or unclear.
+The program is designed to help you explore whether your senior or graduation project can become a startup, even if your idea is still early or unclear.

 Is this program only for business or engineering students?